appserver-io/appserver/_docs/persistence-container.md

 ##### Lifecycle

-`SFSBs` are created by the container when requested and no instance, based on the passed session-ID, is available.
+`SFSBs` are created by the container when they are requested and no instance exists, based on the passed session-ID.
 After the request has been processed, the instance will be re-attached to the container ready to handle the next request.

 > If the session is removed, times out, or the application server restarts, the data of a `SFSB` will be lost.
 Because `SFSBs` use the HTTP session-ID, it is necessary to start an HTTP session before you invoke methods on it.